 - a) An irregularity passed through the screen is subject to the normal laws, with the following provisions: - i. an inadmissible call see Law 35 must be corrected - ii. if a player infringes the law and, inadvertently (otherwise Law 23 may apply), the irregularity is passed through the screen by his screen mate the latter has accepted the action on behalf of his side in situations where the laws permit LHO to accept it. - b) Before an irregularity is passed through the screen the offender or his screen mate shall draw the Director's attention to it.
 Infringing calls shall not be accepted and shall be put right without other rectification (but see (a)(ii) above); any other irregularity shall be rectified and the Director ensures that only the legal auction is passed through the screen. - No player on the other side of the screen shall be informed of the occurrence unless the application of a law requires it. - c) The screen mate should attempt to prevent an opening lead out of turn.
 Any opening lead out of turn shall be withdrawn without other rectification if the screen has not been opened.

 Otherwise: - i. when the screen has been opened through no fault of the declaring side (and the other defender has not led face up) Law 54 applies. - ii. when the declaring side has opened the screen the lead is accepted.
 The presumed declarer becomes the actual declarer.
 Law 23 may apply. - iii. when two opening leads are faced by the defending side the incorrect lead is a major penalty card. - iv. for a card faced by the declaring side see Law 48. - d) When an alertable call is made see previous section. - e) When a player takes more than a normal time to make his call, it is not an infraction if he draws attention to the break in tempo.
 His screen mate, however, shall not do so. - f) If a player on the side of the screen receiving the tray considers there has been a break in tempo and consequently there may be unauthorised information he should, under Law 16B2, call the Director.
 He may do so at any time before the opening lead is made and the screen opened. - g) Failure to do as (f) provides may persuade the Director it was the partner who drew attention to the break in tempo.
 If so he may well rule there was no perceived delay and thus no unauthorised information.
-A delay in passing the tray of up to 20 seconds is not regarded as significant.
+A delay in passing the tray of up to 20 seconds is not normally regarded as significant.
+If the players have not been randomising the tempo of the auction as desired then a delay of less than 20 seconds may well be regarded as being significant.